 - To model appropriate behavior.
 Kids look up to adult fighters, and seek to emulate them.
 By showing chivalry both on and off the field, you can help youth fighters learn how to be both respectful and respected as a warrior.
 You can model being gracious in victory and defeat, being willing to take it easy on a new fighter so they learn and improve (rather than pounding them into the ground just because you can), and having fun while still keeping a competitive edge.

 Youth Sparring Partners are not required to get background checks, because they are only allowed to work with kids under the supervision of a Youth Combat Marshal and in the presence of someone who does have an SCA Background Check.
 The only exception is that, of course, parents are always permitted to spar with their own children.

 Sparring Partners also do not need to be paid members of the SCA.

 If you are interested in becoming a Youth Sparring Partner, please contact the Kingdom Youth Combat Marshal.
 Make sure to also talk to your local Youth Combat Marshal since you will need to work with him or her.
 If your group doesn’t have a Youth Combat Marshal, but has kids hungry to try combat, you could become a Youth Combat Marshal, start a youth combat program, and also authorize as a Sparring Partner.

 Youth Sparring Partners of Æthelmearc

-Sparring Partners must reauthorize every four (4) years.
+Sparring Partners must reauthorize when their other heavy weapons authorizations expire.
 Expired sparring partners may not fight with youth fighters other than their own children until they renew their authorizations.

 Count Isenwulf Thorolfsson (Debatable Lands) through 2/14/2020